Mobile Applications : The Underlying Process

 1. Task Setup & User Analysis: Designers and developers need to gather thorough information from the client before writing a single line of code.
 Clear goals and objectives set at the start keep the entire creative process focused and on track.

 2. The Estimation Phase: Using data from the initial stages, business analysts and sales managers give clients a picture of timeline and costs.
-That said, estimates aren't fixed — they evolve as the project moves forward, so ongoing review and adjustment are part of the process.
+Estimates aren't fixed: they evolve as the project moves forward, so ongoing review and adjustment are part of the process.

 3. User & Market Research: Understanding user preferences and market dynamics is essential for building mobile applications that actually succeed.
 User research reveals what your target audience needs and how they behave; market research shows where competitors stand and where trends are heading.